Asian man sitting in library surrounded by open books with face in hands

 Some people take on every club and AP class out there thinking it will look good on college applications, but that’s a surefire way to burn you out.
 If you’re overworked, you can’t give your best.
 This doesn’t mean you should push and challenge yourself, but colleges would rather see you excel and spend more time in a club you’re passionate about than just see your name on a club roster.
 As for AP or dual-credit classes, take the ones that will give you a boost in the major you’re thinking of applying for.
 If you’re unsure, take the classes that most interest you.
 Doing things you are passionate about will help your future more than doing them just to pad your college application and/or résumé.

-Related: How to Discover (and Pursue) Your Passion
+Related: How to Discover and Pursue Your Passions as a Student

-2. Take a seat, make a plan
+2. Take a seat and make a plan

 Lots of high school students (all?) stress over the fact that they’ll be graduating soon and have no idea what to do next.
 Then they get blindsided by application deadlines or standardized test dates, and it adds more stress.
 That’s why it’s so important to have a plan.
 It not only helps relieve stress but it helps you reach your goals and make the best of the opportunities available to you.